 Shared, Unique Database ID

 Salsa Engage and Salsa CRM each maintain their own database, and when supporter records are in Salsa CRM and Salsa Engage, the two applications work together.
-To enable this coordination, supporters that have records in both application are given a unique database ID.
-This is used to keep records synchronized between the two applications.
-But this isn't something you have to worry about.
+To enable this coordination, supporters that have records in both applications are given a unique database ID called the Constituent UUID.
+This ID keeps records synchronized between the two applications.
+This isn't necessarily something you have to worry about.
 The ID is generated and managed automatically, behind the scenes, by Salsa.

-Salsa CRM supports custom fields that do not exist in Salsa Engage and vice-versa.
-However, if you need to use a common custom field in both applications, both applications feature a "common" custom field type that remains hard-wired between the two applications.
-Any custom field that is created in Sala Engage (except for the Activity field) is automatically created and synced to Salsa CRM.
-These display in the common fields area of Salsa CRM.
+If you need to use a custom field that needs to be common to both applications, both applications feature a 'common' custom field type that shares between the two applications.
+If you create any custom fields in Salsa Engage, they are automatically synced to Salsa CRM and vice-versa.
+These display in the Common Fields node of the constituent record.
 In addition, Salsa CRM has additional custom fields for use cases in which you want to collect and store data that will not be used for online engagement.
-Note, any custom fields that need access control in Salsa CRM must be created in Salsa CRM.
-To do this, choose from the Salsa CRM Main Constituent custom fields or My Salsa CRM fields.

-Fields That Are Shared Between Salsa CRM and Salsa Engage
+Fields That Are Shared Between Salsa Engage and Salsa CRM

 Salsa CRM and Salsa Engage are each specially suited to their own purpose.
 Consequently, not all fields are shared between the two applications.
 Any field that is not listed in the sections below is not shared between Salsa CRM and Salsa Engage.
 These include things like detailed email performance and donation form performance information.

 Constituent Info Passed Between Salsa CRM and Salsa Engage